scala/docs.scala-lang/_overviews/toolkit/oslib-run-process.md

 {% endtab %}
 {% endtabs %}

-(The particular commands in the examples might not exist on all machines.)

 ## Customizing the process

 `call()` takes various optional arguments, too many to explain individually here.
 For example, you can set the working directory (`cwd = ...`), set environment variables (`env = ...`), or redirect input and output (`stdin = ...`, `stdout = ...`, `stderr = ...`).
+Find more information about the `call` method on [the README of OS-Lib](https://github.com/com-lihaoyi/os-lib#osproccall).